Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25115/README.md

 scenario 3 :-
 I want to express my gratitude to my roommate, Sridhar.
 He has always been there to help me, especially when it comes to booking train tickets.
 Every time I needed help.
 I still remember during Dussehra, we suddenly got two extra days of holiday.
 I couldn’t find any train to Visakhapatnam, but Sridhar stepped in and managed to book a ticket for me to get home.
 That moment really showed me his helpful and caring nature.
-And it’s not just that one time — he has supported me in many situations.
-I truly appreciate his kindness and the way he’s always ready to help.
+And that's just one example.
+It’s not just that one time; he has supported me in so many other situations, big and small.
+Whether I'm stressed about exams or just need someone to talk to, he's always understanding and ready to listen.

+I truly appreciate his kindness and his selfless nature.
+He’s always ready to help anyone without a second thought.
+Having a roommate like him has made my hostel life so much better, and I'm just really thankful to have him as a friend.